gear-foundation/academy/docs/03-hello-world/hello-world.md

 hide_table_of_contents: true
 ---

-This lesson is about how to create a simple smart contract program on the Gear platform.
-The program will send a "Hello" message in response to any incoming message.
-The lesson describes the step-by-step process of creating a new project, adding dependencies, writing code for the program entry point, and building the project.
+In this lesson, you'll learn how to create a simple smart contract program on the Gear platform.
+The program will promptly respond with a friendly "Hello" message upon receiving any incoming message.
+The lesson describes the step-by-step process of creating a new project, adding dependencies, writing code for the program entry point and building the project.
 It also explains the purpose and use of the [`msg`](https://docs.gear.rs/gstd/msg/) messaging module from the [`gstd`](https://docs.gear.rs/gstd/) library.
-We conclude with instructions for testing the program.
-In this tutorial, you will learn how to create a basic smart contract program and gain an understanding of the libraries and tools of the Gear platform.
+We'll conclude with instructions for testing the program.

-Let’s implement the program that’ll send a hello message in response to any received messages.
+By the end of this tutorial, you'll have learnt how to create a basic smart contract program and gained an understanding of the libraries and tools of the Gear platform.

 To get started, we'll create a new project using the `cargo new` command: